When people think of Burning Man — the annual culture festival in Nevada’s Black Rock Desert — they often think of something like this:

-But there’s much more to Burning Man than nudity and high weirdness, though such things certainly draws the frat-boy element.
+Yes, there are tourist tees at Burning Man.
+But there’s much more to the festival than nudity and high weirdness.
+(Important as they are to some people.)
 Burning Man is about radical creativity in both art and human endeavour.

-And where you’ve got human endeavour, bureaucracy is practically inevitable.
+And where you’ve got human endeavour, you’ve got bureaucracy.
 Especially if you bring an art car as your contribution to Burning Man.

 Before your creation sets a wheel on the playa (the dry lake bed upon which Burning Man takes place), it must acquire a registration tag from Burning Man’s Department of Mutant Vehicles.
 The volunteer DMV bureaucrats have no small job, and of course no pay.
 But at least there have been cool t-shirts to wear.
 Note the repeating “Burning Man” motif in the gingerbread border of the “DMV” shield.